-The mantra Wu is chanted with a double woo, woo… as if imitating a howling hurricane, amongst the boisterous waves of the furious sea.
+The sound of the Mantra WU is chanted like the sound of the letter “W” like this, woo, woo... as if imitating a howling hurricane, amongst the boisterous waves of the furious sea.

 During this exercise, the mind must be absolutely quiet and in a profound and frightful silence (both in the exterior as well as in the interior); not even the slightest desire, nor the most insignificant thought must agitate the profound lake of the mind.

 “Because his explanations [Master Hsueh Yen] were so systematic and understandable, [I became so dependent on him that through negligence and laziness] I did not make any effort in my own work.” —Garma C.C.Chang, The Practice of Zen (1959)